 SUMMER TERM: Register for the exam starting Tuesday, June 28th through Tuesday, July 19th, 2022.

 1. Register on the Challenge Exam Form Site: https://enrollment.byu.edu/registrar/challenge-exams

-Once registered, the department will verify that they are enrolled in the class, and then students can reserve a time to take the exam here:
+Once registered, the Department will verify that the student is enrolled in the class, and then students can reserve a time to take the exam (see step 2).

 2. Reserve a time on this site: https://signups.byu.edu/

 Choose the course "SPAN 000" or "PORT 000."